Conduct meetings and what to expect

 During the conduct meeting, the Student Life staff member will:

-- Review the student disciplinary procedures and the student’s rights in the process.
+- Review the Student Code of Conduct Procedures and the student’s rights in the process.

 - Review the allegations against the student.

 - Ask questions about the information provided to the Office of the Dean of Students and the allegations.

 - Review the information discovered in the investigation.

 - Refer the student to support resources on campus and in the community, as applicable.

 Note that if the student does not attend the conduct meeting, a decision on the case may be made without the student’s input, and the student will be responsible for complying with any sanctions, if applicable.

 The standard of proof used to determine responsibility for student conduct violations is known as “preponderance of the evidence.”
 This means that based on all the available evidence and its probably truth or accuracy, as determined by the decision-maker, the student is more likely than not responsible for the alleged violation.
 Alternatively stated, preponderance of the evidence means proof by information that, compared with that opposing it, leads to the conclusion that the fact at issue is more probably true than not.

 At the end of the conduct meeting, the staff member may determine one of the following: